Hand Wraps Muay Thai Style

 The Muay Thai we train in here at NWFA has deep, traditional roots.
-Master Chai, who Professor Jeff trained with extensively, is a world class teacher who emphasizes honor and respect of Muay Thai history.
-In today’s article we will look at the traditional hand-wraps for Muay Thai.
+Master Chai, who Professor Jeff trained with extensively, is a world class teacher.
+Who emphasizes honor and respect of Muay Thai history in the art he spreads around the world.
+In today’s article we will look at the traditional Hand Wraps for Muay Thai.

 Within the oral history of Muay Thai it is said that during some bouts, fragments of bone or glass would be worked into the surface of the Kaad Chuek creating a potentially deadly tool.

 Check out this video of how to do the Kaad Chuek for a look into the traditions of the Mauy Thai you are learning.
 Feel free to chat with one of your Coaches at the Academy if you would like to learn more.